 - May 15.
 The $100 course fee is due.
 It will be considered confirmation of participation.

 - June 1.
 Health forms are due to CBF.
 A completed Health Form is mandatory for all students before the course begins.

-The course fee of $100 per student includes instruction, program materials, three meals a day, lodging, guest speaker fees, and various recreational activities.
+The 2014 summer course fee of $100 per student includes instruction, program materials, three meals a day, lodging, guest speaker fees, and various recreational activities.
 It will be collected after students receive notice they are accepted to the program.

 *CBF is able to reduce the original operating cost of this course from $1,500 through the generous support of CBF donors and grants.